pieterdt1979/spotify-youtube-playlist-converter/README.md

 # Spotify to YouTube Playlist Converter

+**🎓 Educational Project - Udemy Course on AI-Assisted Development**

 A modern web application built with Next.js and TypeScript that allows users to seamlessly convert their Spotify playlists to YouTube playlists.

+> **Note**: This project was created as part of a Udemy course on Vibe Coding, focusing on learning how to leverage AI tools (like GitHub Copilot and ChatGPT) to build better applications.
+This demonstrates AI-assisted development skills rather than traditional coding from scratch.

 ## ✨ Features